Low-energy unphysical saddle in polynomial molecular potentials: Introduction

 We consider the available data for the PP of several molecules.
 In all cases we find a saddle point of comparatively small energy, leading to an unphysical dissociative region where the potential is not bounded from below.
 We also find that, for most molecules, the potential well accomodates very few quantum levels up to the saddle energy.
 To our surprise, this problem seems to be neglected: its analysis is the main purpose of the present study.

-The standard use of the polynomial expansion (\ref{Taylor}) is the calculation of a number of vibrational levels, usually by means of perturbation or variational theories, or by numerical diagonalization.
+A main use of the polynomial expansion (\ref{Taylor}) is the calculation of a number of vibrational levels, usually by means of perturbation or variational theories, or by numerical diagonalization.
 Contrary to finite-order perturbative calculations, a non-perturbative determination of vibrational levels inevitably detects tunneling to the unphysical region through the saddle.
-We show that the presence of this unphysical saddle is a serious issue, affecting radically the range of applicability of exact calculations based on the approximate PP. For this purpose we develop and make use of a non-perturbative technique (equivalent to exact diagonalization on a large basis) that consists in a recursive evaluation of the Green function in a reduced basis obtained by a ``tier by tier'' construction.
-The basic outcome of these calculations is that sharp vibrational levels do occur only in the energy region below a quantum energy border, given by the sum of the energy of the lowest saddle (the classical border) plus a quantum correction.
-The latter is the zero-point energy of the $d-1$ ``transverse'' modes (of positive curvature) at the saddle point.
+We show that sharp vibrational levels do occur only in the energy region below a quantum energy border, given by the sum of the energy of the lowest saddle (the classical border) plus the zero-point energy of the $d-1$ ``transverse'' modes (of positive curvature) at the saddle point.

-The paper is organized as follows: In Sec.~\ref{classical} we present the data for the lowest unphysical saddle point of some molecules, based on force constants available in the literature, and give arguments for the general occurrence of a low-energy saddle in polynomial approximations of the molecular APES.
-The quantum energy border for the tunneling regime is introduced in Sec.~\ref{quantum}.
-The influence of the quantum energy border on the stability of vibrational levels is illustrated by applying our non-perturbative method to a simple two-dimensional model.
-In Sec.~\ref{h2o} we apply these concepts to the spectrum of the water molecule, and in Sec.~\ref{discussion} we discuss the results and the ensuing scenario.
-The computational method, with the main iterative formula Eq.~(\ref{genericinv}), is presented in the Appendix.
+The paper is organized as follows: In Sec.~\ref{classical} we present the data for the lowest unphysical saddle point of several molecules, based on {\it ab-initio} anharmonic constants available in the literature, and give arguments for the general occurrence of a low-energy saddle in polynomial approximations of the molecular APES.
+In Sec.~\ref{quantum} we introduce the quantum energy border for the tunneling regime, and illustrate its influence on the vibrational spectra of two molecules which respond very differently, water and ketene.
+We employ a non-perturbative method developed by us for evaluating the spectra, which is presented in the Appendix.
+In Sec.~\ref{discussion} we discuss the results and the ensuing scenario.